AdobeDocs/audience-manager.de-DE/help/using/reference/signal-trait-segment.md

 source-git-commit: 8027f278aa2b879b6cb277f44caf4b62dc75e2c3
 workflow-type: tm+mt
 source-wordcount: '374'
-ht-degree: 4%
+ht-degree: 10%

 ---

 # [!UICONTROL Signals], [!UICONTROL Traits]und [!UICONTROL Segments] {#signals-traits-and-segments}

-Beschreibt die Komponenten eines [!DNL Audience Manager] [!UICONTROL segment]Ereignisses, die Ausdruck zum Festlegen von Kriterien für die Audience-Qualifizierung und die Art und Weise, wie Daten in einem Aufruf gesendet werden.
+Describes the components of an [!DNL Audience Manager] [!UICONTROL segment], the expressions used to set audience qualification criteria, and how data is transmitted in an event call.

 ## Zusammensetzung und Zweck